- Published on

 target_entity_id: "BASE_PLAN"

-A philosophical shift happens here: you design the system you want rather than implement how to build it.
-Semantic definitions become source of truth.
-Documentation and implementation can't drift because they're the same artifact.
+You design the system you want rather than implement how to build it.
+Semantic definitions drive everything downstream.

 DAR: Consumption Patterns